telerik/xaml-docs/controls/radribbonview/styling-and-appearance/styling-quickaccesstoolbar.md

 > With **R1 2017** we introduced predefined styles inside QuickAccessToolbar, so in order to style its items you can use QuickAccessToolbar's **ItemContainerStyleSelector** property.

-First we will define a RadRibbonView with a QuickAccessToolbar:
+First, define a RadRibbonView with a QuickAccessToolbar:

 #### __[XAML] Example 1: RadRibbonView with QuickAccessToolbar__
 {{region xaml-radribbonview-styling-quickaccesstoolbar-0}}